 The worrying Pre-Crime establishment follows a drafting of cyberspace laws released last July.
 “If neither legal restrictions nor unfettered political debate about Big Brother surveillance is a factor for a regime, then there are many different sorts of data that could be collated and cross-referenced to help identify possible terrorists or subversives,” says Paul Pillar, from the Brookings Institution.

 The only spokesman for China Electronics, who has several big contracts with the Chinese Communist Party – including electronic warfare systems – commented on the Pre-Crime initiative.
-According to Wu, an engineer, he acknowledged how the data collection scope can essentially draw a ‘portrait’ of suspects by collating the collected information, which also includes bank accounts and surveillance cameras.
+According to Wu, an engineer, he acknowledged how the data collection scope can essentially draw a ‘portrait’ of suspects by collating the collected information, which also includes bank accounts and shopping habits.

 “…Pre-Crime establishment follows a drafting of cyberspace laws released…”